Trade Gold Trading

 4. Linear weighted energies moving average

-The difference between these 4 energies moving averages is the weight assigned in to the most recent energies price data.
+The difference between these 4 energies moving averages is the weight assigned in to the most recent price data.

 Simple Moving Average